Posts

 Turning, Tossing

 TURNING, TOSSING If ecstasy, never yet of the taken up variety.
-Visions limited to lightning bugs, September sky, a heavenly host of other sights available to most.
+Visions limited to lightning bugs, night sky, a heavenly host of other sights available to most.
 Tongues, sure, but strictly of colloquial kind.
 There was one time I prophesied, but I must confess it more of a guess.
 The Apostle put it best: to some this, some that, flecks of divine razzle-dazzle sprinkling down like heaven's dandruff to settle on unsuspecting sleeves.
-And then to some of us none of these, with—oh jeez— a keen awareness of the dearth: can't quite find heaven, can't quite love earth.
-If it's a gift, this stubborn stupor in which we slog, we'll know it only when the fog lifts from the surface of more t han the cow pond and we rise to sip of waking's sweet relief, a coming- to all the sweeter given a while longer yet of faithful thrashing in these tangled sheets.
+And then to some of us none of these, with a keen awareness of the dearth: can't quite find heaven, can't quite love earth.
+If it's a gift, this stubborn stupor in which we slog, we'll know it only when the fog lifts from the surface of more t han the cow pond and we rise to sip of morning's sweet relief, a waking joyful in proportion to our faithful thrashing in these sweaty, tangled sheets.

 Building the Trampoline

-NEITHER HERE NOR THERE There's always a famine in the old country.
+ROOTLAND There's always a famine in the old country.
 That’s why it’s the old country.
-And we never quite acquire the cadence of the new.
-What bits we do is through our children, who we hope are prepared for life here but fear they’ll forget where they're from, though when they press the question, we’re dumb.
-Come to think of it, we can't quite say ourselves.
-W here does one locate the ache of late September, the place abandoned train-tracks whisper towards?
-It's tangled, sure but they're not grown over yet, these ties past the old country to the older, root- land we hope to god to make for one long-awaited afternoon.
+And we never quite acquire the cadence of the new, which is what our elders in the old country said too.
+What bits we do i s through the children, who we both hope learn the ropes for life here and fear they’ll forget where they're from, though when they press the question, we're dumb.
+It may be neither here nor there, but where does one locate the ache of late September, the place abandoned train-tracks whisper towards?
+They're tangled, sure, these last ties to an answer, but as the chronic stab of this passed-down heart condition will gladly attest, not grown over yet.

 Encounter

-ENCOUNTER Even without the unblinking stare of high-beams igniting your rearview, keeping it between the lines is hard enough, which would explain the officer who’s been tailing you since you can recall now tapping on your window.
+ENCOUNTER Even without the unblinking stare in your rearview since you can recall, what with all the what's-one-mores and corner stores, keeping it between the lines is hard enough.
+But now he taps on your window.
 All stills.
 You cut the transmission.
 He calmly demands total submission on the shoulder, extracting you from the driver’s seat on the firm grip of a question.
 There’s no question of rescue.
 It’s just him and you now, face to face.
 He blinds you with his light and calls you by name across the narrow and straight.
 You feel like you’re walking on water.
 You spill everything.
 Making it home will take another miracle, even a final confiscation of the keys.
 No, sir, you're not fine.
 Follow me.

 What's Good?

-A FEW INTRODUCTORY REMARKS It’s not, of course—as we tend to spin the word—fun.
-I suppose there might be one out there who prefers the birthing to the birth, but I haven’t found them this corner of earth.
+A BRIEF WORD It’s not, of course—as we tend to spin the word—fun.
+I suppose there might be one out there who prefers the birthing to the birth, but I haven’t found them this chapter of earth.
 Here is the thing inside, wild and kicking and wanting out, and here—yes, here —is the birth canal of a ball-point.
 Get the point?
 Hope is our only anesthetic.
 Grin and bear it.
-Heads down now, bending to your labor like more worlds than yours depends on it.
-But depend on it: one day, when it walks off on legs of its own, returning to tell you in its own words what it’s seen past the margins of this small town— maybe, even, beyond soil and sky— you’ll know why.
+Heads down now, bending to the labor like more worlds than yours depends on it.
+But depend on it: one day, when you fill the tires and it drives off with a will of its own , returning to tell you in its own words what it’s seen past the thin margins of this small town— maybe, even, past the dust- jacket of soil and sky—y ou’ll know why.

 Around Here